patilshrinivas078/hybrid-search-RAG/README.md

   - Uses **Docling** to preserve reading order and extract structured tables from PDFs.
   - Tables are converted to HTML and retrieved using their semantic summaries while preserving the original structure.
 - **Multi-Vector Table Retrieval**
-  - Generates LLM-based table summaries for semantic retrieval while storing the original HTML separately for faithful reconstruction.
+  - Searches table summaries, then passes the original HTML to the LLM for accurate response generation.
 - **Automated Policy Classification**
   - Automatically classifies documents into relevant policy categories during ingestion.
 - **Observability & Evaluation**